bergesinstitute/graf-method/book-1-unit-1.md

 > Since the majority of the Spanish-speaking countries don't use *vosotros*, we can
 > choose to skip it when we learn verb conjugations.

-## Ser: We use it for permanent attributes and professions.
+## Ser: We use it for permanent attributes and professions

 Typical uses: